AJKKinney/Unreleased-Survival-Horror-Game/README.md

 	Editor tools which can be used to create branching dialogue trees that can adjust flow based on conditions set in the tree.
 Must support dialogue audioclips with subtitles.

-##### Stats System

-	Sytem to store character stat data and access it for different game functions.

 ##### Inventory System